-The information can be obtained from the entrance staff, an environmental corner in the lobby, via information material or TV monitors in the public areas, etc.
+The information can be obtained from the reception/concierge, an environmental corner in the lobby, via TV monitors or binders in the public areas or conference areas.

 Although the information is directed towards guests, the establishment is also encouraged to provide similar information to its staff.